Minyo Crusaders

 Minyo Crusaders (民謡クルセイダーズ) is a Japanese musical group that reworks traditional Japanese folk songs (min'yō) with arrangements inspired by various international music genres, including Caribbean, Latin and African music.
 The group was co-founded by Katsumi Tanaka and Freddie Tsukamoto, with the goal of reviving min'yō as a "music for the people".

+The pair played casually around Fussa for a number of years with an assortment of musicians dropping in and out and eventually including Fussa "drumming legend" Sono.
+The turning point came when Tokyo roots scene veteran DADDY U joined the band as bass player and provided connections to a varied pool of musicians working across Tokyo.
+Through him the rest of the band was introduced.

 They released their first album, Echoes of Japan in 2017 on P-Vine Records.
+In the album the Minyo Crusaders attempt to bring back Min'yo back to its 'common man' origins, going against the recent trend that Min'yo at-large had of appealing to the upper classes despite its working class roots.
 The album was later reissued on Mais Um in 2019.

+Members

+The band's official Facebook page announced on 27 December 2019 that DADDY U was having difficulty touring and had played his last concert with the Minyo Crusaders.

+On December 11, 2023, Meg announced via twitter that she would be leaving the Minyo Crusaders.

+Support Members

+Several musicians play and tour with the band regularly, some for several years, but are credited as "support members".